andyagdw/word_wizards/README.md

 Follow these simple steps to get started with Word Wizards:

+### Prerequisite
+- Ensure that Python and Pip are installed on your machine

 1. Create a free account with RapidAPI:
 * Go to the [WordsAPI RapidAPI page](https://rapidapi.com/dpventures/api/wordsapi/pricing).
 * Sign up for a free basic plan, which provides access to 2,500 requests per day.